wttech/aet/documentation/src/main/wiki/DatabaseStructure.md

 }
 ```

-Each step defined in original suite is stored in this collection with all information necessary to run it.
+Each step defined in the original suite is stored in this collection with all the information necessary to run it.

 ![aet-data-model](assets/diagrams/aet-data-model.png)

 **Metadata** is a simple MongoDB collection.
-It contains keys (objectId) of GridFS artifacts stored in **Artifacts** collection.
+It contains keys (objectId) of GridFS artifacts stored in the **Artifacts** collection.

 ![aet-mongo-collections](assets/diagrams/aet-mongo-collections.png)

-Metadata is persisted after full suite run.
+Metadata is persisted after a full suite run.
 At the beginning of processing, pattern keys are fetched from the last run if it was performed.

 ![aet-suite-storage](assets/diagrams/aet-suite-storage.png)

 ### Artifacts

-Artifacts is a GridFS collection (consists of 2 colelctions .files and .chunks).
+Artifacts is a GridFS collection (it consists of 2 colelctions: .files and .chunks).
 It holds binary artifacts (e.g. screenshots, source etc.).
-Each file has its ObjectId which is reference to it.
+Each file has its ObjectId which is a reference to it.
 This collection has no knowledge of its context, artifacts are not marked as pattern/result etc.